Muktinath Jeep Tour (Pokhara to Pokhara) - 3 Days

 Booking and Payment

 To book the Muktinath Jeep Tour (Pokhara to Pokhara), simply contact Best Heritage Tour via their website or customer service for availability and detailed information.
-A 25% deposit is required at the time of booking to secure your spot, with the remaining balance due before the tour starts.
+A 10% deposit is required at the time of booking to secure your spot, with the remaining balance due before the tour starts.
 Payments can be made through secure methods such as bank transfer, credit card, or online platforms.
 For cancellations or changes, Best Heritage Tour provides clear guidelines, with partial refunds available depending on the timing.
-Be sure to review the booking terms and conditions to ensure a smooth process.
+Be sure to review the booking Terms & Conditions to ensure a smooth process.

 Last-Minute Booking